-This time of year arrives with so much excitement – precious trick-or-treaters, loved ones gathered around Thanksgiving tables, and the enchantment of the holidays.
-But with the wonderful comes the terrible.
+This time of year arrives with so much excitement – precious trick-or-treaters, loved ones gathered around Thanksgiving dinners, and the magic of the holidays.
+But with the good comes the bad.
 The cold weather and bitter temperatures can cause a whole medley of plumbing problems.
 D & K Heating Service Experts is here with some preventative measures to help you lower your chance of encountering these common winter plumbing problems.

 Broken Water Line

-An opening or break in your water pipe could cause significant damage to your home.
-Water piping cracks or breaks are usually because of a frozen garden hose.
+An opening or break in your water line could cause significant damage to your home.
+Water piping cracks or breaks are usually caused by a frozen garden hose.
 If you keep your hose connected to your water spout after a freeze, the ice inside can force pressure to build up in your home’s water lines and result in a leak or a break.
-To avert this situation, confirm your garden hoses are drained and disconnected before the freezing temperatures arrive.
+To avert this situation, confirm your garden hoses are drained and disconnected prior to freezing temperatures.

 Failing Hot Water Systems

-If your hot water heater is not working as well as expected, check the temperature and make sure it is set high enough.
-If you have a gas water heater, be sure the pilot light is still lit.
-If everything looks right, call D & K Heating Service Experts so we can send out a professional plumber to figure out what’s going on.
-To avert this trouble altogether, ensure you are scheduling yearly hot water heater maintenance and it’s best if you service it well before cold temperatures set in.
-Call 613-707-2421 to be sure you don’t get left with cold water this winter.
+If your hot water heater is not operating as well as expected, check the temperature and make sure it is set high enough.
+If you have a gas water heater, ensure the pilot light is still lit.
+If everything looks right, call D & K Heating Service Experts so we can send out a professional plumber to find out what’s going on.
+To avert this trouble altogether, ensure you are having your hot water heater serviced annually and it’s best if you service it well before cold temperatures set in.
+Call 613-707-2421 to make sure you don’t get left with cold water this winter.